GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ### 5.4 Install the Gateway CR

-1. Run the following command to deploy the same
+1. Run the following command to deploy the same.

 ```
 kubectl apply -f apigateway_cr.yaml -n apiconnect